Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 <function __main__.une_autre.<locals>.wrapper()>
 ```

-To call the actual wrapper we can do this:
+To call the actual `wrapper` we can do this:

 ```python
 une_autre(hello)() # this is equivalent to 'wrapper_returned()'
 ```

-A function in Python is a first-class citizen object, we could have done that in 2 steps too, just like before:
+A function in Python is a first-class citizen object, hence we could have done that in 2 steps, just like before:

 ```python
 new_hello = une_autre(hello) # the wrapper function